The Roulettes: History

-Band members Russ Ballard and Bob Henrit went on to join Unit 4 + 2 formed by original Roulettes' member Brian Parker (on whose 1965 number one song, "Concrete and Clay", they had both previously played); the two would later also become members of rock band Argent.
+Band members Russ Ballard and Bob Henrit went on to join Unit 4 + 2 formed by former Hunters member Brian Parker (on whose 1965 number one song, "Concrete and Clay", they had played); the two would later also become members of rock band Argent.
 In addition Ballard had later success as a solo artist and songwriter, whilst Henrit became a renowned session drummer and also replaced The Kinks' long serving drummer Mick Avory in their later years.

 Adam Faith's song "Cowman, Milk Your Cow", on which the Roulettes (Ballard, Rogan and Henrit) played, was written by Bee Gees members Barry and Robin Gibb.
 Fleetwood Mac's Peter Green also played guitar on the song.